tdeekens/promster/readme.md

 `yarn add @promster/hapi` or `npm i @promster/hapi --save`

+Please additionally make sure you have a `prom-client` installed.
+It is a peer dependency of `@promster` as some projects might already have an existing `prom-client` installed.
+Which otherwise would result in different default registries.

+`yarn add prom-client` or `npm i prom-client --save`

 ## ❯ Documentation

 Promster has to be setup with your server.
 Either as an Express middleware of an Hapi plugin.
 You can expose the gathered metrics via a built-in small server or through our own.